FinOps-Open-Cost-and-Usage-Spec/foundation/operating_procedures.md

 | FOCUS Maintainers  | WRITE - FOCUS Member permissions, plus merge to `working_draft` branch and work on `GitHub Projects`.                                     |   |
 | FOCUS Chair        | ADMINISTRATOR - FOCUS Maintainers permissions, they can also manage GitHub repository settings.                                           |   |

-# 9\.
+# 7\.
 Publication

-## 9.1 GitHub
+## 7.1 GitHub

-Published releases of the FG outputs will be maintained on the 'main' branch of the respective FG REPOs.
+Published releases of the FG outputs will be maintained on the `main` branch of the respective FG REPOs.
 Each merge on this branch will be [tagged](https://docs.github.com/en/desktop/contributing-and-collaborating-using-github-desktop/managing-commits/managing-tags) with a version following Symantic Versioning.
 A `releases.md` file will be maintained in the REPO to allow consumers of the FG outputs to determine what has changed and when releases occurred.

-## 9.2 Website Releases
+## 7.2 Website Releases

 Some releases may be converted to web friendly formats (such as, PDF, HTML) and made available via the website [focus.finops.org](https://focus.finops.org/).
 These releases will clearly attribute the ownership of the material to the FOCUS Project and make it easy to identify the version of the publication.

-# 10\.
+# 8\.
 Documentation

-## 10.1 Terminology and Conventions
+## 8.1 Terminology and Conventions

-### 10.1.1 Language
+### 8.1.1 Language

 The default language for writing documentation is American English, English (United States).

-### 10.1.2 Conventions
+### 8.1.2 Conventions

 The keywords “MUST”, “MUST NOT”, “REQUIRED”, “SHALL”, “SHALL NOT”, “SHOULD”, “SHOULD NOT”, “RECOMMENDED”, “MAY”, and “OPTIONAL” in this document are to be interpreted as described in [RFC2119].